Christmas Markets of Eastern Europe

 - Hungary claims goulash as its national dish, but also is known for excellent salamis, cheeses, nut-flavored pancakes, freshwater fish, and preserved fruits.

 - Austria is known for its savory Wiener schnitzel and excellent wild trout, carp, and crayfish.
-Save room for dessert—especially the strudels of fruit and nuts elegant chocolate cakes, such as the world-famous Sachertorte.
+Save room for dessert—especially the strudels of fruit and nuts and elegant chocolate cakes, such as the world-famous Sachertorte.

 - Czech food is hearty, and you’ll find large portions of veal, beef, and potato dishes.
 Some of the world’s finest beers are produced here, including the original Budweiser and Pils.